deeprajsinghsisodiya/Flutter-Dev-Discord-Tips-Tricks./README.md

 ..................................................................................................................................................................

-There's two... visibility is one the other is opacity or something one of them keeps the widget's space in play, the other removes it entirely from the tree Opacity works by making it transparent.  visibility works by removing it from the widget tree
+There's two... visibility is ones the other is opacity or something one of them keeps the widget's space in play, the other removes it entirely from the tree Opacity works by making it transparent.  visibility works by removing it from the widget tree